SzymonKatra/SzymonKatra.github.io/HUGOPROJECT/content/en/project/accelerometergamepadavr.md

 AccelerometerGamePadAVR is built from scratch USB gamepad with integrated accelerometer.
 Additional drivers are not required because it is compatible with HID interface.
 A configuration application is included to configure sensitivity of analog sticks, accelerometer and assign them to any axis.
-Gamepad can store 16 diffrent configurations (profiles) and its fast change while work.
+Gamepad can store 16 diffrent configurations (profiles) and can change it while work.

 USB handling is provided by [V-USB](https://www.obdev.at/products/vusb/index.html) library which is software implementation of USB 1.1.
 Configuration application requires .NET Framework 4.0.